 BIOGRAPHY:

-Her perspectives, values and approaches, both artistically and beyond, are informed by her identity as an autistic, queer person.
-Caitlin is a passionate thinker, mover, reader, scholar and collaborator who has neurodivergent-style special interests in human-tree relations, plant intelligence, the nature of perception and theoretical/philosophical frameworks.
+Caitlin's values and approaches, both artistically and beyond, are informed by their perspective as a queer and disabled person.
+They are a passionate thinker, mover, reader, scholar and collaborator who has neurodivergent-style special interests in human-tree relations, plant intelligence, the nature of perception and theoretical/philosophical frameworks.

-Her artistic practice uses choreographic approaches to working interdisciplinarily across performance, live art, social practice, writing and practice-based research.
-She creates sensorially and intellectually engaging experiences, whether it be an action in a gallery, performance in a theatre or outdoor engagement in a public setting.
+Their artistic practice uses choreographic approaches to working interdisciplinarily across community practice, discursive exchange, performance, live art, and practice-based research.
+They create sensorially and intellectually engaging experiences, whether it be an action in a gallery, performance in a theatre or outdoor engagement in a public setting.

-Whatever the content/context, Caitlin’s work prioritises community/audience participation, incorporating immersive or interactive elements to directly engage people with the inquiries of her projects.
+Whatever the context, Caitlin’s work prioritises community/audience participation.
+Through incorporating immersive and interactive elements, they bring people into a direct and embodied engagement with the inquiries of their projects.
 Thus, working toward dissolving boundaries between artist, audience, artwork and everyday life.

 Caitlin’s work has been described to (paradoxically) engender clinical wonder and focused multiplicity, encouraging audiences to ponder philosophical problems from an embodied perspective with a scientific sensibility.